nikakogho/nikakogho.github.io/vaults/Blog/2025.05/Turing Test Game Between LLMs.md

   - Philosophy
   - AI
 tags:
-  - Androids
-  - Life
   - AI
+  - TuringTest
 ---
-What happens if we make 2 LLMs talk to each other, one tasked with pretending to be human, other tasked with guessing if it’s talking a human or AI?
+What happens if we make 2 LLMs talk to each other, one tasked with pretending to be human, other tasked with guessing if it’s talking to a human or AI?
 Does the interrogator always guess right that it talks to AI?
 Does it always guess wrong and assume it talks to a human?
 Does it depend on a model?
 Let’s see.

 ## First Game